Emilie-Claire Barlow

 Emilie-Claire Barlow (born June 6, 1976) is a Canadian singer, arranger, record producer, and voice actress.
 She has released several albums on her label, Empress Music Group, and has voiced characters for animated television series.
 She performs in English, French, and Portuguese.

 Barlow's first album, Sings, was released in 1998.
 She has received seven nominations for Canada's Juno Awards with her album Seule ce soir winning for best Jazz Vocal Recording in 2013 and Clear Day winning the same award in 2016.
 Seule ce soir also won Album of the Year – Jazz Interpretation at the 2013 ADISQ Awards.
 Barlow was also nominated for the Jack Richardson Producer of the Year Award at the 2016 Juno Awards.

 Barlow was named Female Vocalist of the Year at the 2008 National Jazz Awards.
-She has named as influences Ella Fitzgerald, Tony Bennett, and Stevie Wonder.
+She has named influences as Ella Fitzgerald, Tony Bennett, and Stevie Wonder.

 Barlow has voiced various characters for animated television series, including Sailor Mars and Sailor Venus in the DiC/Cloverway English dub of Sailor Moon, Courtney, Laurie, and Ellody in the Total Drama series, Alice Gehabich in both the English dubs of Bakugan Battle Brawlers and New Vestroia, Chrissy in 6teen, Mrs. Ridgemount in Stoked, Bunny in Almost Naked Animals, and Theresa Falcone (McDougall) in Fugget About It.